beNative/docforge/FUNCTIONAL_MANUAL.md

 - **Templates List:** A separate panel below your documents for managing reusable templates.
 This panel is resizable; you can drag its top border to adjust its height.
     - **Action Toolbar:** The templates panel has its own toolbar for creating new templates.

 The entire list of documents and templates can be navigated using your keyboard's arrow keys.
 Use `Up`/`Down` to move between items, `Right` to expand a folder, `Left` to collapse a folder (or move to its parent), and `Enter` to open the selected item.
+Alternatively, right-clicking on an item or in the empty space of the sidebar will open a context menu with common actions.

 ### The Main Content Area